Kwaza language: Comitative

+Syntax

 Word order

 Since the language is so morphologically complex, it is often described as a non-configurational language.
 The flexibility in word order is possible due to almost every word in the sentence having case inflection.
 However, generally the structures are head-final, with SVO (Subject-Verb-Object) being most common in instances of two over arguments.
 Otherwise, both SV and OV occur frequently.

-Vocabulary

-Loukotka (1968)

-Loukotka (1968) lists the following basic vocabulary items for Koaiá.